 What’s the Story on Colorful Veggies and Fruits?

+Earlier studies also support a diet rich in vegetables, fruits and berries.
 Scientists followed more than 56,000 adult Danes for 23 years (Nature Communications, Aug.
 13, 2019).
-The people whose usual diet had the most flavonoids, plant-based compounds abundant in colorful veggies and fruits, fared best.
+The people whose usual diet had the most flavonoids from colorful veggies fared best.

 These individuals were 15% less likely to suffer cardiovascular complications.
 In addition, their risk of cancer was 20% lower.
 Moreover, the chance that high-flavonoid consumers would die during the study was 17% lower.
 The researchers found that people reached their maximum benefit at about 500 mg of flavonoids a day.
 However, people with significant risk factors–smokers and heavy drinkers–got the most bang for their buck from eating lots of colorful veggies.